God Bless America: Indianapolis 500

-The Indianapolis 500 is traditionally held at the end of May, and "God Bless America" has been sung there since 2003.
-The song "America the Beautiful" was sung before, but it was switched to "God Bless America" in the post-9/11 era.
-The song for many years was performed by Florence Henderson, a native Hoosier, and a friend of the Hulman-George family, the track's owners at the time.
-The performance, often not televised, immediately precedes the national anthem.
-Henderson routinely sang the entire song, including the prologue, and in some years sang the chorus a second time.
+The Indianapolis 500, held annually at the end of May, has featured "God Bless America" since 2003.
+The song replaced "America the Beautiful" in the post-9/11 era.
+For many years it was performed by Florence Henderson, a native Hoosier and friend of the Hulman-George family, the track's owners.
+Her performance, often not televised, immediately preceded the national anthem, and she routinely sang the full song, including the prologue.

 Recorded versions

 Bing Crosby recorded the song on March 22, 1939, for Decca Records.

-The song was recorded by New York City's "singing cop," Daniel Rodríguez, and charted for one week at No. 99 on the Billboard Hot 100 as a single.
-Before the 2001 versions, the last time "God Bless America" had been a Billboard chart hit was in 1959 when Connie Francis reached No. 36 with her version (the B-side of her Top 10 hit "Among My Souvenirs").
+New York City police officer and tenor Daniel Rodríguez recorded the song as a single in 2001, and it charted for one week at number 99 on the Billboard Hot 100.
+Before the 2001 versions, the last time "God Bless America" had appeared on a Billboard chart was in 1959, when Connie Francis reached number 36 with her recording, issued as the B-side of her Top 10 hit "Among My Souvenirs".

 On January 20, 2017, Jackie Evancho released Together We Stand, a disc containing three patriotic songs including "God Bless America".
-The song charted at No. 5 on Billboard's Classical Digital Song sales chart.
+Her version reached number five on Billboards Classical Digital Song Sales chart.

 The Violent Femmes recorded "God Bless America" for their 2019 album Hotel Last Resort.

 Celine Dion

 On September 21, 2001, following the September 11 attacks, Canadian singer Celine Dion performed "God Bless America" during the television special America: A Tribute to Heroes.
-Shortly afterwards on October 16, 2001 Sony Music released a benefit album called God Bless America, which featured Dion singing the song.
-The album debuted at number one on the Billboard 200 and became the first charity album to reach the top since USA for Africa's We Are the World in 1985.
-Dion's version was released as a promotional single in September 2001 and received enough radio airplay to reach number 14 on Billboards Adult Contemporary chart.
-The music video also premiered in September 2001.
+On October 16, 2001, Sony Music released the benefit album God Bless America, which includes Dion's recording.
+The album debuted at number one on the Billboard 200 and became the first charity album to reach the top of the chart since USA for Africa's We Are the World in 1985.
+Dion's version was issued as a promotional single in September 2001 and received enough airplay to reach number 14 on Billboards Adult Contemporary chart.
+The accompanying music video also premiered in September 2001.

-Dion performed the song also a few times during 2002.
-In 2003, she performed it at Super Bowl XXXVII.
-She also sang it on July 4, 2004, in her A New Day... show.
-"God Bless America" performed by Dion exists in two versions, live and studio.
-Both included on collections to gather funds for the victims of the terrorist attacks of September 11, 2001, and their families.
-The live version was released on America: A Tribute to Heroes CD and DVD on December 4, 2001.
-The studio version was released on the God Bless America album.
-The song was recorded on September 20, 2001, the day before the telethon.
-It was meant to be a replacement for the performance in the event something happened and Dion could not appear.
-The song was produced by David Foster.
+Dion performed the song several times in 2002.
+In 2003, she sang it at Super Bowl XXXVII.
+She also included it in her A New Day... residency on July 4, 2004.

+Two versions of Dion's recording exist: a live performance and a studio version.
+Both were included on charity releases supporting victims of the September 11 attacks and their families.
+The live version appeared on the America: A Tribute to Heroes CD and DVD, released on December 4, 2001.
+The studio version was issued on the God Bless America album.
+It was recorded on September 20, 2001, one day before the telethon, as a contingency in case Dion was unable to appear.
+The track was produced by David Foster.